ipfabric/docs/docs/Getting_Started/Overview/How_Discovery_Works/troubleshooting_discovery.md

 - **If you are not finding new devices in your snapshot ensure** `Limit discovery to already discovered devices` **is not enabled**.
-If this is enabled then only devices in the _Discovery History_ table will be added to the snapshot and no new devices (**even if those devices are manually added to the Settings > Discovery Seed**).
+If this is enabled then only devices in the **Discovery History** table will be added to the snapshot and no new devices (**even if those devices are manually added to the Settings --> Discovery Seed**).

-  If you want to limit to only discovered devices but want to add new devices this is still possible by going to _Discovery Snapshot_ and manually adding devices into a snapshot which it will then be added to the _Discovery History_ table and picked up in future snapshots.
+  If you want to limit to only discovered devices but want to add new devices this is still possible by going to **Discovery Snapshot** and manually adding devices into a snapshot which it will then be added to the **Discovery History** table and picked up in future snapshots.

 - `xDP (neighbors)` signifies using CDP or LLDP information to discover devices in your network.

 - `ARP` uses the ARP and MAC Address OUI information to find devices.
-If the OUI is set for `Enabled for discovery` in the _Settings > OUI_ table then IP Fabric will attempt to connect and discover the device.
+If the OUI is set for `Enabled for discovery` in the **Settings --> OUI** table then IP Fabric will attempt to connect and discover the device.

 - `Routing Table` will try to connect to next-hop devices.